Joann5005/https-gist.github.com-garhanso-5bedb0505800c532574a9b478741314d/main.md

 *TBD: Discuss our objectives and document them here.
 Here are some initial suggestions for us to consider:
 * Identify the versions of our controlling documents (articles of incorporation and bylaws) that should be taken into consideration.
 * Determine what changes might be worthwhile to:
-** make our articles of incorporation more consistent with Oregon state law, ** make our bylaws more consistent with our articles of incorporation, ** address issues that have been raised since the current bylaws were approved.
+  * make our articles of incorporation more consistent with Oregon state law,
+  * make our bylaws more consistent with our articles of incorporation, and
+  * address issues that have been raised since the current bylaws were approved.
 * Document the issues and the relevant changes that might be made to address those issues.
 * Present the committee's objective thoughts to the board and to the membership for item-by-item consideration and vote(s) to approve specific changes.*